 ACCT 2301 - Principles of Accounting I. Three hours credit.
 This course is an introduction to the fundamental concepts of financial accounting as prescribed by U.S. generally accepted accounting principles (GAAP) as applied to transactions and events that affect business organizations.
 Students will examine the procedures and systems to accumulate, analyze, measure, and record financial transactions.
 Students will use recorded financial information to prepare a balance sheet, income statement, statement of cash flows, and statement of shareholders' equity to communicate the business entity's results of operations and financial position to users of financial information who are external to the company.
 Students will study the nature of assets, liabilities and owner's equity while learning to use reported financial information for purposes of making decisions about the company.
 Students will be exposed to International Financial Reporting Standards (IFRS).
-Three lecture each week.
+Forty-eight lecture hours.

 ACCT 2302 - Principles of Accounting II.
 Three hours credit.
 A continuation of ACCT 2301.
 This course is an introduction to the fundamental concepts of managerial accounting appropriate for all organizations.
 Students will study information from the entity's accounting system relevant to decisions made by internal managers, as distinguished from information relevant to users who are external to the company.
 The emphasis is on identification and assignment of product costs, operational budgeting and planning, cost control, and management decision making.
 Topics include product costing methodologies, cost behavior, operational and capital budgeting, and performance evaluation.
 Prerequisite: ACCT 2301 or equivalent.
-Three lecture each week.
+Forty-eight lecture hours

 ACNT 1303 - Introduction to Accounting I. Three hours credit.
 A study of analyzing, classifying, and recording business transactions in both a manual and a computerized environment.
 Emphasis is on understanding the complete accounting cycle and preparing financial statements, bank reconciliations, and payroll.
 Does not meet requirements for Associate of Science or B.B.A. degree.
-Three lecture hours each week.
+Forty-eight lecture hours

 ACNT 1311 - Introduction to Computerized Accounting.
 Three hours credit.
 Introduction to utilizing the computer in maintaining accounting records, with primary emphasis on a general ledger package.
 Prerequisite: ACCT 2301 or equivalent plus typing skills.
-Three lecture hours and one lab hour each week.
+Forty-eight lecture hours and sixteen lab hours.
 Lab fee.
 Taught in fall semester only.

 ARCE 1452 - Structural Drafting.
 Four hours credit.
 A study of structural systems including concrete foundations and frames, wood framing and trusses, and structural steel framing systems.
 Includes detailing of concrete, wood, and steel designed to meet industry standards including the American Institute of Steel Construction and the American Concrete Institute, with emphasis on framed and seated connectors, beam and column detailing, including units on concrete detailing conforming to the American Concrete Institute.
-Two lecture and four lab hours each week.
+Thirty-two lecture and sixty-four lab hours.
 Lab fee.
 Prerequisite: DFTG 1409.

 ARCE 2452 - Mechanical and Electrical Systems.
 Four hours credit.
 The properties of building materials (assemblies), specifications, codes, vendor references and uses of mechanical, plumbing, conveying, and electrical systems as they relate to architecture for residential and commercial construction.
-Two lecture and four lab hours each week.
+Thirty-two lecture and sixty-four lab hours.
 Lab fee.
 Prerequisite: DFTG 1417.